Flu Vaccine Clinics

 Prevention

-Even when flu vaccination does not prevent illness entirely, it has been shown in several studies to reduce the severity of illness in people who get vaccinated but still get sick.
+Even when flu vaccination does not prevent illness entirely, several studies have shown that it reduces the severity of illness in people who get vaccinated but still get sick.

 Helpful Resources